turboapps/docs/server/hub_server/advanced_topics.md

 Select **Enter** to submit the command and choose **Y** to proceed.

-Fully-qualified domain names can be specified on the **Servers** page of the Administration Site.
-For more information about modifying servers refer to Managing Servers.
+Fully-qualified domain names can be specified on the **Domain** page of the Administration Site.
+For more information about modifying servers refer to Managing the Domain.

 ### Configure Turbo Hub Server Security